rantrave-git/dfwcbot/README.md

     "w00deh": 0,
     "rantrave1001010": 100
   },
+  "DfwcOrgCredentials": {
+    // nickname and secret to bot's q3df.org login "Nickname": "<bot-nickname>",
+    "Password": "<bot-secret>" // meant to start with `oauth:` },
-  "Credentials": {
+  "TwitchTvCredentials": {
-    // nickname and secret to bot's twitch login "Nickname": "<bot-nickname>",
+    // nickname and secret to bot's twitch.tv login "Nickname": "<bot-nickname>",
     "Password": "<bot-secret>" // meant to start with `oauth:` }